MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-8.md

 * General bug fixes around ECC Validation to improve support for Legacy PlayReady Clients.
 * Bug fixes around reading Wide Strings as Narrow, which caused many Certificate fields to include null escape characters.
-* Added boolean `IsECCPatched` property to the `ILicenseChallenge` interface that reflects if the the client has taken the ECC Patch yet.
+* Added boolean `IsECCPatched` property to the `ILicenseChallenge` interface that reflects if the client has taken the ECC Patch yet.
   * All checks for ECC Vulnerability presence should use this property
 * Expose the new TEE Property as `LicenseChallengeTeeProperties.SUPPORTS_ECC_POINT_VALIDATION` in the `ILicenseChallenge`'s `TeePropertyList` property.
 * Added a `eccpatch` query syntax argument to the CfgHandler to simulate ECC Patch enforcement.